 - Résumé or CV.
 Since we wish to consider all applicants for all University-wide fellowships, scholarships, and assistantships, applicants should provide a résumé listing their previous educational and research experience.
 You will be prompted to submit this during the Graduate School's online application process.

 - Proof of financial support.
 International students must provide proof that they can fund their education before they can be offered admission.
-You will be prompted to submit this during the Graduate School's online application process.
+You will be prompted to submit this documentation during the Graduate School's online application process.

 Domestic students may also wish to provide a financial statement, especially if they are receiving outside funding, or if they have special funding needs.
 However, domestic applications will be considered fully complete without this document.